TestArmada/testarmada.github.io/_posts/2016-11-30-developer-guide-using-magellan.md

 ---

 {:.description}
-_[Magellan](https://github.com/TestArmada/magellan)_ is designed for scalability, which means you've been granted the full control of scaling your test run with _magellan_.
-There are two ways to tell magellan how you want to scale
+_[Magellan](https://github.com/TestArmada/magellan)_ is designed for running tests in massive scale, which means you've been granted the full control of the scalability.
+There are two ways to tell magellan how you want to scale your tests

 {:id="scaleMagellanViaCommand"}